ThoMint/modFOC/README.md

 # modFOC
-A modular ESC with in HW implemented FOC
+A modular ESC with in Hardware implemented FOC